-Our Para Rubber Yoga Mats come in five rich, earthy colors: Storm, River, Alpine, Rose and Lotus.
+Our Para Rubber Yoga Mats come in four rich, earthy colors: Storm, River, Alpine, and Lotus.
 These mats are grippy on both sides, making them extremely stable.
 And for taller yogis, there’s the Para Rubber Mat XL—at four inches wider and eight inches longer than our standard-sized mat, it will give you plenty of room to stretch.

 How Rubber Got its Name

 Rubber’s name comes from one of its early uses—as an eraser.
 When latex first arrived in England in 1770, Joseph Priestley observed that it was great for rubbing pencil marks from paper.
 In other words, the new material was the perfect rubber.
 Friction is what makes rubber the ideal material for an eraser.
 It’s also the quality that makes it a great grippy yoga mat.
 Plus, rubber is sturdy and flexible, and provides excellent cushioning.

 Rubber is a sturdy material.
 Otherwise, we wouldn’t use it for tires.
 But unlike tires, the Para Rubber Yoga Mat has a cushy feel.
 Your yoga mat won’t be hitting the road for 50,000 miles, so we use a more flexible rubber that is much more comfy to practice on.
 The Para Rubber Yoga Mat is 1/4-inch thick, giving it extra cushioning and insulating power.